Evening and Morning Stars

 - The second candle should make it up all the way down the midpoint of the first candle.

-- The third candle needs to close below the first candle’s low to confirm that sellers have overpowered the strength of the uptrend.
+- The third candlestick needs to close below the first candle’s low to confirm that sellers have overpowered the strength of the uptrend.